 In general, a resumé is the preferred application document in the U.S. and Canada.
 A CV is appropriate to use when applying for a job outside of North America, or if searching for an academic or research-oriented position.
 For those looking for a biotechnology role in the industry, a resumé will likely be the right format for you.

-Steps for Writing A Biotechnology Resumé
+8 Steps to Writing A Biotechnology Resumé

 If you’ve decided that a biotechnology resumé is right for you, start out by making a list of all that you’ve done.
 Include paid work, volunteer experience, research, internships, publications—everything counts.
 If you already have a resumé, check to make sure you haven’t forgotten anything, and that you’ve added any recent accomplishments.
 Don’t worry about making the language sound perfect just yet—there will be time for this later.